dotnet/jitutils/src/jit-rl-cse/README.md

 This baseline data is fed into the method selection process to obtain the set of methods to train on.
 By default 5 methods are chosen.
 I have run experiments with up to 500 methods.

-The inital model parameter vector is taken to all be zero (`--initialParameters` to specify something different).
-The optimzation goal is lower perf score (`--optimizeSize` to change to lower code size).
+The initial model parameter vector is taken to all be zero (`--initialParameters` to specify something different).
+The optimization goal is lower perf score (`--optimizeSize` to change to lower code size).

 Training then proceeds in a series of *rounds*, where, on each round
 * For each method in the training set